 Welcome to the website of Ellen Phethean, poet, playwright and editor and co-founder of Diamond Twig press.
 Ellen's first full collection of poetry, Breath was shortlisted for the London New Poetry Award.
 Smokestack books published Wall, her novel for teenagers written in poems.

-Now Ellen has published another novel, Hom, in installments on this website.
+Ellen's second novel, Hom, is published in installments on this website.
 She says "It's unusual in that it is written in poems but it uses dialogue, monologue and dialect and is meant to read like mini installments of a novel," and she has been posting new episodes twice a week.
 Read more about Hom here, or use the monthly archives to start at the beginning (read from the bottom up!

 Diamond Twig Press

 Diamond Twig is a small press, launched in 1992 by Ellen Phethean and the late Julia Darling to publish vibrant new writing by women in the North East of England.
 Publications include twenty titles in the Branch Lines series: pocket sized books in stylish black-and-white livery, launching new women writers into print.

 In October 2011 the twentieth title was added to the Branchlines collection, Inviolate by Sara Park, edited by Kathleen Kenny from Sara's extensive writings, and published posthumously in her memory.
 At the same time, Red Squirrel Press published Sara's short story collection, Edith Popkiss Laughed Out loud.